 Understanding Historical Centuries: What Century Is 750 BC?

 The concept of a "century" in the BC era is inherently counterintuitive.
 In the AD/CE system, the 1st century AD/CE covers the years 1-100, the 2nd century 101-200, and so on.
 The numbering increases as time moves forward.
-However, in the BC system, time moves backward toward year 1 BC.
-Therefore, the centuries are numbered in reverse.
+Even so, in the BC system, time moves backward toward year 1 BC.
+Which means, the centuries are numbered in reverse.
 The 1st century BC encompasses the years 100 BC to 1 BC.
-Following this logic, the 2nd century BC covers 200 BC to 101 BC, and the 8th century BC spans 800 BC to 701 BC.
-Consequently, any year from 800 BC down to 701 BC, including our focal point of 750 BC, belongs to the 8th century BC.
+Plus, following this logic, the 2nd century BC covers 200 BC to 101 BC, and the 8th century BC spans 800 BC to 701 BC.
+Because of this, any year from 800 BC down to 701 BC, including our focal point of 750 BC, belongs to the 8th century BC.
 This backward counting is the single most important principle to internalize.

 Detailed Explanation: The Mechanics of BC Dating and Century Calculation